hansonkd/Wheb-Framework/README.md

 #### Middlewares
 Crunchy supports WAI and its own CrunchyMiddlwares.
-CrunchyMiddlwares allow you to changes you want to the state before it reaches your handler.
-It also allows you to return a response to intercept requests for security.
+CrunchyMiddlwares allow you to change the state before it reaches your handler.
+It also allows you to return a response to intercept requests.

 The included auth middlware makes use of the ability to change state to set the current user before each Handler.

 #### Plugins
 There are 2 proof-of-concept plugins, Auth and Sessions.
-Both are implemented to be abstract interfces for different backends.
+Both are implemented to be abstract interfaces for different backends.
 Included is a Memory backend that destroys values on server shutdown.
 Other backends to allow data persistence can be easily added.